 Finally, $\cB(\bfa, \bfb)$ is Gorenstein if and only if its type is $1$.
 So, in this case, $M=3$.
 It is easy to see that this is equivalent to $a_i=b_i$ for all $i=1, \ldots, n$.
 Moreover, by applying our techniques or by direct computation, one sees that

 \end{proof}

 \begin{remark} {\rm This result generalizes Corollary 2.23 in~\cite{EM14} and Proposition 2.10 in~\cite{ES}.} \end{remark}

 The paper is organized as follows.
 Section \ref{background} is expository in nature: it describes an algorithmic procedure to construct the Hilbert basis for an integer cone in the plane and outlines the fundamental facts about Gr\"obner bases needed later.
 Section \ref{m=2} is dedicated to the construction of the presentation ideal of the fan algebra.
-In Section \ref{varpi1} we study with detail the map $\varphi_1$ of the resolution, the analysis of the remaining maps and the proof of the main Theorem being completed in Section \ref{hs}.
-The paper concludes with some examples which illustrate that the situation for when the fan is the whole plane is more complex than the results presented here, and hence new ideas are needed in order to tackle with this and more general scenarios.
+In Section \ref{varpi1} we study in detail the map $\varphi_1$ of the resolution, while the analysis of the remaining maps and the proof of the main Theorem are completed in Section \ref{hs}.
+The paper concludes with some examples which illustrate that the situation for when the fan is the whole plane is more complicated than the results presented here, and hence new ideas are needed in order to tackle this and more general scenarios.